jechol/definject/README.md

 First, I believe that this approach is too obtrusive as it requires modifying the function body to make it testable.
 Second, with `Mailer` replaced with `mailer`, the compiler no longer check the existence of `Mailer.send/1`.

 `definject` does not require you to modify function arguments or body.
-Instead, you just need to replace `def` with `definject`.
-It also allows injecting different mocks to each function.
+It allows injecting different mocks to each function.
 It also does not limit using `:async` option as mocks are contained in each test function.

 ## Installation